Fall of Saigon: Operation Frequent Wind

 The Americans and the refugees they flew out were generally allowed to leave without intervention from either the North or South Vietnamese.
 Pilots of helicopters heading to Tan Son Nhat were aware that PAVN anti-aircraft guns were tracking them, but they refrained from firing.
 The Hanoi leadership, reckoning that completion of the evacuation would lessen the risk of American intervention, had instructed Dũng not to target the airlift itself.
 Meanwhile, members of the police in Saigon had been promised evacuation in exchange for protecting the American evacuation buses and control of the crowds in the city during the evacuation.

 Although this was the end of the American military operation, Vietnamese continued to leave the country by boat and, where possible, by aircraft.
 RVNAF pilots who had access to helicopters flew them offshore to the American fleet, where they were able to land.
 Many RVNAF helicopters were dumped into the ocean to make room on the decks for more aircraft.
 RVNAF fighters and other planes also sought refuge in Thailand while two O-1s landed on USS Midway.

-Ambassador Martin was flown out to the USS Blue Ridge, where he pleaded for helicopters to return to the embassy compound to pick up the few hundred remaining hopefuls waiting to be evacuated.
+Martin was flown out to the USS Blue Ridge, where he pleaded for helicopters to return to the embassy compound to pick up the few hundred remaining hopefuls waiting to be evacuated.

 Many Vietnamese nationals who were evacuated were allowed to enter the United States under the Indochina Migration and Refugee Assistance Act.

 Decades later, when the U.S. government reestablished diplomatic relations with Vietnam, the former embassy building was returned to the United States.
 The historic staircase that led to the rooftop helicopter pad in the nearby apartment building used by the CIA and other U.S. government employees was salvaged and is on permanent display at the Gerald R. Ford Museum in Grand Rapids, Michigan.